-As we transition from summer into the fall, it is natural to start planning your budget for 2024.
-While the challenges in control rooms are all too familiar, where do you start?
+While we are still in the middle of the winter, most center directors and supervisors are planning for the future.
+But, while the challenges in control rooms are all too familiar, where do you start?
 Your center may have outdated and inefficient control consoles that hamper productivity, lead to missed opportunities, and increase frustration among the staff.
 However, it can be difficult to identify every problem and issue that needs fixing, without going completely over budget.
 This is why we recommend you start planning for 2024 right now.
 That way, you can get valuable feedback from key stakeholders in your organization, and most importantly, you won’t be missing out on the ergonomic features that will have a positive impact on your center.
 At Sustema, we're here to guide you through the process, offering expert assistance with designs, budgeting, and every detail needed to evaluate what's working and what's not in your control room.
 In this article we will discuss the reasons why you should upgrade your center, and what are the common issues control rooms are facing.

 Common reasons to upgrade a control center